textiles-lab/autoknit/README.md

 A re-implementation of ["Automatic Machine Knitting of 3D Meshes"](https://textiles-lab.github.io/publications/2018-autoknit/).
 Does not match the code used in the paper exactly, but is close in most regards.

+The latest version of this code is available at https://github.com/textiles-lab/autoknit .

 ## License

 This code is placed in the public domain.

+## Pre-Build Releases

+This code is automatically build using Github Actions

 ## Building